5 Incredible Health Benefits of Eating Cherries

 5. Improve your sleep

-Cherries, part of the stone fruit family that includes apricots, peaches and plums, are one of the few known food sources of melatonin, a naturally occurring hormone that helps to regulate the body’s circadian rhythms and our sleep patterns.
+Cherries, part of the stone fruit family that includes apricots, peaches and plums, are one of the few known food sources of melatonin.
+Refresher: Melatonin is a naturally occurring hormone that helps to regulate the body’s circadian rhythms and sleep patterns, and therefore can help you catch some Z’s.